Introduction To The Question-Answer Relationship (QAR) Strategy

 Before asking learners to use the strategy independently, the instructor wants to see how well they have understood it.
-They may not ask questions, and may not be aware that they don’t “get it” until they try to use it.
+The learners may not ask questions, and may not be aware that they don't “get it" until they try to use it.

-Instead of taking the chance that they may become discouraged when using it independently, she first gives them an opportunity to practice the strategy with the support of a partner.
-She also pays attention to the learners’ work and provides assistance if they need it.
+Instead of taking the chance that they may become discouraged when using it independently, she first gives them an opportunity to practice the strategy with support.
+She also pays attention to the learners' work and provides assistance if they need it.

 Independent Practice and Discussion